Free personalized radio that

 Three Snakes and One Charm, the group's fourth album, was released in July 1996.
 The album quickly slipped out of the Top 50 after making a strong entrance, yet it also received the best reviews of any Crowes album since The Southern Harmony and Musical Companion.
 Guitarist Marc Ford was fired from the Black Crowes in August 1997, and bassist Johnny Colt left the lineup in order to form the Brand New Immortals.
 With Rich Robinson handling all guitar parts, the band recorded and released By Your Side before collaborating with one of the world's most celebrated guitarists, Led Zeppelin's Jimmy Page.
 This partnership was captured by the concert album Live at the Greek, an eclectic mix of newly recorded Zeppelin covers and additional classic blues cuts.
 Greatest Hits 1990-1999: A Tribute to a Work in Progress, a 16-track best-of compilation, was released several months later in 2000.

 Don Was was enlisted to produce the band's new album, 2001's Lions, whose lyrics were influenced by Chris Robinson's highly publicized relationship with actress Kate Hudson.
-A month-long summer tour with Oasis -- dubbed "the Tour of Brotherly Love" due to the prevalence of siblings in both bands -- followed in June.
+A monthlong summer tour with Oasis -- dubbed "the Tour of Brotherly Love" due to the prevalence of siblings in both bands -- followed in June.
 All was apparently not well with the group, however, and the band announced its decision to go on hiatus in January 2002.
 Drummer Steve Gorman was fired, and Chris Robinson began planning a solo career.
 It was Rich Robinson who was first out of the gate with a solo project, though, releasing Paper in 2004.
 In 2005, however, the Black Crowes reunited for a show at San Francisco's Fillmore, a concert that was released in both CD and DVD formats as Freak 'N' Roll...Into the Fog in 2006.
-That year also saw the release of The Lost Crowes, which contained two previously unreleased albums, 1993's Tall (parts of which were seen in Amorica and other places) and the 1997 never-before-heard Band.
-Following a series of lineup changes, the retooled band hit the road for a proper tour before setting to work on their first studio effort in seven years.
+That year also saw the release of The Lost Crowes, which contained two previously unreleased albums, 1993's Tall (parts of which were heard on Amorica and in other places) and the 1997 never-before-heard Band.
+Following a series of lineup changes, the retooled band hit the road for a proper tour before setting to work on its first studio effort in seven years.
 Joined by newcomer Luther Dickinson, guitarist and co-founder of the North Mississippi Allstars, the Black Crowes combined the rootsy appeal of their early work with a newfound political awareness on 2008's Warpaint.
 A live performance of the album, available as both a DVD and a two-disc CD set titled Warpaint Live, appeared a year later in 2009.
 Before the Frost/Until the Freeze arrived that same year, marking the band's eighth studio effort and gathering warm reviews.